EvansPauliuts/Easy-Rider-Bus-Company-JetBrains-Academy/README.md

 # Easy-Rider-Bus-Company-JetBrains-Academy
 This project jetbrains academy https://hyperskill.org/projects/128

 ## Work on project.
-Stage 2/6
+Stage 3/6: Bus line info
 ### Objectives

+Objectives
 - The string containing the data in JSON format is passed to standard input.
-- Check that the data format complies with the documentation.
+- Find the names of all the bus lines.
-- Only the fields that have such a requirement are relevant.
-- Like in the previous stage, print the information about the number of found errors in total and in each field.
+- Verify the number of stops for each line.
 - The output should have the same formatting as shown in the example.

 If you can't find the necessary information in the stage description, it can probably be found in the attached documentation.

-Note that the time format is military time (24 hours, hh:mm), which does not mean that all the digits are present.
-Keep in mind certain restrictions: for example, the first digit cannot be 3, 4, and so on.

 #### Example
 Input: